Checking product availability and store inventory

 No. Although great care is taken in keeping the information on this website current, changes may occur without notice.
-We receive inventory information from our stores across Canada throughout the day and inventory changes are in real time and reflected on the site.
+We receive inventory information from our stores across Canada typically once a day and inventory changes during the day are not reflected in the information provided.

 What is a core charge?

 A core charge, sometimes called a casting charge, is a form of deposit you pay on a car part until returning your old part.
 If you do not have the old part with you at the time of purchase of the new part, you must pay the core charge.
 That charge is refunded to you when you return the old part.
 Like a bottle deposit, the charge is designed to encourage recycling.

 Certain remanufactured parts such as alternators, starters, CV shafts, brake callipers, and distributors contain a "core" or recyclable component.
 When you purchase any of these parts, a core charge will be added to the purchase.

 When you return the part, the recyclable component is returned to the part manufacturer for rebuilding and recycling.

 How do I receive a core charge refund?